monadicsystems/monadicsystems.github.io/post2.md

 A while back, I made a [post on reddit](https://www.reddit.com/r/haskell/comments/trzi5u/new_serverside_framework_based_on_monadic_parsing/) introducing the [Okapi web framework]() to the Haskell community.
 There was good discussion to be had and I got lots of useful, constructive feedback.
-There was one comment on the post by u/n00bomb that interested me:
+There was one comment on the post by u/n00bomb that caught my attention:

 > How to do "Named Routes"?